 - Looking at picture books, or being read to.
 Babies often like looking at pictures of other babies.

 This is a good time to get out and about with your baby so why not join a Bumps and Babies group in your local area and meet some new friends.

 As your child starts to move around and explore, you need to be extra vigilant.
-As well as keeping small objects out of her way, you need to make sure that she can’t hurt herself:
+As well as keeping small objects out of their way, you need to make sure that they can’t hurt themselves:

 - Fit stair-gates to stop her getting up or down the stairs.

 - Make sure there aren’t any sharp objects lying on the floor or within their reach.